Academic Support

 ireneachen@ucla.edu

-Irene Chen is an associate professor in Chemical and Biomolecular Engineering at UCLA.
+Irene Chen is a Professor of Chemical and Biomolecular Engineering and Chemistry and Biochemistry at UCLA.
 She grew up in San Diego, graduated with a bachelor’s degree in Chemistry from Harvard, and earned an M.D. from the joint Harvard-M.I.T. program and a Ph.D. in Biophysics at Harvard.
-Her laboratory studies nanoscale synthetic biological systems to learn about the transition from non-living to living systems and to develop alternative antimicrobial agents.
+Her laboratory studies nanoscale synthetic biological systems to learn about the origin of life and to develop antimicrobial agents.
+She is curious about all things science and beyond.
+To wind down she likes to read speculative fiction and play BTD6 with her kids.
 Her spouse, Michael Schindlinger, grew up in New York and attended Berklee School of Music before earning his Ph.D. in Organismic and Evolutionary Biology at Harvard.
-Their two sons, ages 5 and 10, excel at keeping things silly.
+They live on the Hill with their two boys, ages 8 and 13, and their cat.

 Irene Chen